-In order to be eligible to participate in extracurricular activities, at the time the activity begins, a student must have an overall GPA of 2.0 or better from the previous semester.
+In order to be eligible to participate in extracurricular activities, at the time the activity begins, a student must have a GPA of 2.0 or better, and pass 10 credits from the previous semester and 20 credits from the previous two semesters (term).

 Under the GPA rule:

-- For the fall semester eligibility, grades from the previous two semesters will be used.
-Summer school grades will be included with the spring semester grades limited by policy to ten (10) transferable credits from each accredited institution. - For the spring semester eligibility, grades from the previous two semesters will be used.
-Summer school grades cannot be included in fall GPA. - A student who does not meet the GPA requirement can apply for probation under the terms specified below.
+- For the fall semester eligibility, grades from the previous two semesters will be used. - For the spring semester eligibility, grades from the previous two semesters will be used.
+Summer school grades cannot be included in fall GPA. - A summer school class can only replace a 2nd semester of spring class grade for eligibility - A summer school class will be added to the 2nd semester of spring classes and will be calculated for the eligibility GPA if it is not a class from term 2, semester 2. - A student who does not meet the GPA requirement can apply for probation under the terms specified below.